abrar2030/Flowlet/scripts/README.md

 The scripts within this directory are part of the Flowlet project and are released under the [MIT License](https://github.com/abrar2030/Flowlet/blob/main/LICENSE).
 Please refer to the main `LICENSE` file for full details.

-## Contact

-For any questions or issues related to these operational scripts, please refer to the project maintainers or open an issue on the GitHub repository.

 ---